THE MYCOLOGICAL ASSOCIATION OF WASHINGTON, DC

 Join waitlist

-Join Mycologist Serenella Linares, and naturalists Ana Ka’ahanui & Matt Felperin on a magical hike to witness nighttime sounds, flourescence, and other wonders of the dark.
+The National Park Service represented by Park Ranger Jodi Bucknam, in collaboration with Mycologist Serenella Linares, and naturalists Ana Ka’ahanui & Matt Felperin invite you on a unique opportunity to see the peak lotus blooms at night!
+Witness nighttime sounds, nocturnal pollinators, fluorescence, and other wonders of the dark.
 Bring a reusable water bottle, a charged phone, closed toe shoes, and dress for the weather.

 REGISTRATION REQUIRED!
 Spaces limited!